Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-the-web-ui.markdown

 ---
 type: post123
-title:  Web-UI
+title: Web Management Console
 categories: XAP123SEC, PRM
-parent: securing-xap-components.html
+parent: security-administration.html
-weight: 600
+weight: 300
 ---

 {{% ssummary %}}{{% /ssummary %}}

-# Enabling Security for Web-UI
+# Enabling Security

-The Web-UI allows for a secured access when the security `enabled` property is set.
+The Web Management Console (Web-UI) allows for a secured access when the security `enabled` property is set.
-Usually this property is configured using `EXT_JAVA_OPTIONS` in `setenv` script and is applied to all XAP [Grid Components](securing-the-grid-services.html).
+This property should be configured using `EXT_JAVA_OPTIONS` in `setenv` script and is applied to all XAP [Grid Components](securing-the-grid-services.html).

 The property:
 ```java